United

 Evidence of this is found when Jesus was

-baptized, the Holy Ghost came upon Him and the Father declared that this was
+baptized, the Holy Ghost came upon Him and the Father declared from heaven that this was

 -